aws-samples/swift-ecs-workshop/README.md

 8. Go back to Xcode to add files to your project.

 	a.
-In the left pane, make sure you have selected the folder icon, right click on MySampleApp→App and choose “Add Files to MySampleApp”.
+In the left pane, make sure you have selected the Project Navigator (folder icon), right click on MySampleApp→App and choose “Add Files to MySampleApp”.

 	b.
 Navigate to the relevant folder and choose ProductListing.storyboard and ProductListingViewController.swift.